Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Whether you are seeking adventure, relaxation, or simply a chance to explore off the beaten path, there is something for everyone in these hidden corners of Japan for the best experiences in exploring the country.
 So why not venture beyond the usual tourist hotspots and discover the magic of Japan’s lesser-known but awesome places for yourself?

-You may also like to know about kids and family-friendly places in Japan.
+You may also like to know about kid- and family-friendly places in Japan and the guide to Tokyo’s tourist attractions.

 Naoko Takahashi